aambrioso1/Sea_Level_Project/README.md

 # Sea_Level_Project
-A project for collect sea level data from using the CO-OPS API from the NOAA Tides and Currents webpage.
+A project for collect sea level data using the CO-OPS API from the NOAA Tides and Currents webpage.

 ## Introduction
 This is the API website: